 While Twitch's affiliate program isn't too difficult to join, the social media giant's prestigious Partner program is more exclusive.
 You can't get into this program overnight - it takes consistent hard work.

-There are currently 51,480 Twitch partners, which is a small fraction of the platform's total streamers.
-But, while becoming a partner isn't easy, it's not impossible.
+There are currently 51,480 Twitch Partners, which is a small fraction of the platform's total streamers.
+But while becoming a partner isn't easy, it's not impossible.
+If you're weighing all of your options, you might can learn about Twitch vs YouTube and other streaming platforms so you can decide where to focus your efforts.

 Twitch Partners are creators that are part of Twitch's official partnership program.
 These creators produce high-quality content and already have a sizable following on Twitch or another content platform.